 Proverbs 3:7-8 says, “Do not be wise in your own eyes; fear the Lord and turn away from evil.
 It will be healing to your body and refreshment to your bones.”
 My focus on Him (more specifically, being humble under Him and placing my fear upon Him) produces healing and refreshment.

 Most often, I go on vacation seeking rest, and inevitably come back disappointed and still needing refreshment... because my focus is on myself.
 My expectations and my needs and desires weren’t met.
 In my self-focus, I am prideful, not humble.
 Self-serving, not God-serving.

 When I go looking for what the Lord is going to do that day, I inevitably come back refreshed.
 My focus is on His will, and what He would have me do.
 He is in control, and whatever I can't get done doesn't matter.
 God-serving, not self-serving.

 It is for this reason (among others, I’m sure) God commanded the day of rest to be His day.
 We achieve physical rest by resting physically (hence a day without work), but we receive refreshment by exalting Him rather than ourselves.

 To go back to the example of the slave: were I that person, I may not get much rest.
 Yet I can still get refreshment by my humility and fear of the Lord.
-Physical rest may not be possible, but that simply means that God has determined that it isn’t best for me and/or those that I affect right now, else God would have made rest possible.
+Physical rest may not be possible, but that simply means God has determined it isn’t best for me and/or those I affect right now, else God would have made rest possible.
 Talk about a test in faith, patience, humility, and endurance!
-What a testimony of God’s glory to be refreshed without rest!
+What a testimony of God’s glory and strength to be refreshed without rest!

 May I live in the constant awareness of my humble place under the mighty hand of God.
 (1 Peter 5:6)